Examine all "deny" rules to verify that all other inbound and outbound traffic is explicitly denied |

 Examination of all inbound and outbound "deny" rules to make sure that there is a firewall rule to deny traffic for undocumented inbound and outbound connections can help to close gaps that would allow unwanted and bad traffic.
 Using an explicit "deny all" or an implicit deny after allow statement can help to close such gaps.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 1.2.1.c: Deny All Other Traffic for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 1.2.1.c: Deny All Other Traffic created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports:

 Examine firewall configuration rules for inbound and outbound connections to verify that it’s limited to which is necessary

 Examine desktop firewall configuration settings to verify they are secured from unauthorized access

 Examine desktop firewall configurations to verify they are synchronized

 Keywords: Examine all "deny" rules to verify that all other inbound and outbound traffic is explicitly denied,Action1 1.2.1.c: Deny All Other Traffic.

 Find more information on 1.2.1.c: Deny All Other Traffic at Microsoft TechNet.